Skip to content

 return math.sqrt(result)

-The stub: - Preserves the function signature (name, arguments, decorators) - Replaces only the function body - Calls the native runtime with the function's unique ID - Reveals nothing about the original logic
+The stub: - Preserves the function signature (name, arguments, decorators) - Replaces only the function body - Delegates to the native runtime using the function's unique ID - Reveals nothing about the original logic

 Each protected build uses randomized stub variations, so no two builds have the same stub fingerprint.
 Automated tools cannot pattern-match stubs across different builds.